Sign in to continue

 5. Once the conversion is complete, save the converted PDF file to your device.

 With PDF Candy, you can also convert PNG, BMP, and even TIFF to PDF files in just a couple of mouse clicks free of charge.
-This might be handy if you have multiple images of various formats.
+This might be handy if you have multiple visuals of various formats.

 1. Launch your preferred photo editor (e.g., Adobe Photoshop, GIMP, or Paint).